 Flying conditions on the Ridge are best in the spring and fall.
 Weather forecasts that include thermal activity, winds from 280º - 320º, and 10+ knots of wind are likely to lead to good flying conditions.
 However, weather conditions can change quickly on the Ridge.
 Good sources for detailed weather information for the area include Dr. Jack, nullschool, and Windytv.The two most popular airports to launch from to fly the ridge are Ridge Soaring Gliderport and Mifflin Airport.
 The Ridge Soaring Gliderport is a private-use gliderport.
 Detailed information about the airport location can be found here.
 A dual flight is required in order to fly at this location, which can be arranged through renting a club training glider with an experienced instructor.
 After a check flight in the area, tows can be taken with individual or club gliders.
 To see flights originating from Ridge Soaring Gliderport, click here.
 The Mifflin Airport is a public airport, out of which the Mifflin Soaring Association operates.
 However, outside of competitions, there are no club operations and no gliders are available to rent.
 Contact the Mifflin Soaring Association directly to arrange a tow.
 To see flights originating from Mifflin, click here.
 Both the Ridge Soaring Gliderport and the Mifflin Airport have club houses and bunk beds available to rent, with motels located near the Mifflin Airport.

-Pilots and guests are welcome to camp on the airfield free of charge, with water available but no power.
+Pilots and guests are welcome to camp on the airfield with camp registration.
+The site features water from a hand pump, but few other amenities.
 The campground also has a cookshack which is the centre of soaring camp activities.
 The camps are entirely a voluntary effort, and everyone on hand is expected to help out in some respect such as taking a shift as time-keeper or field manager out on the flightline.
 Motel and hotel accommodation is also found nearby.
 For fly-in visitors, there is avgas available at the nearby Pincher Creek airport and emergency avgas is available (in drums) on the airfield.
-There is a camp registration fee of $15.
-Tow tickets are $30 for each 2000 feet of tow and a $15 "wimpy" sticker may be added to the ticket for an additional 1000 feet.
-Oxygen is available on-site.
+There is a camp registration fee and common rate for tows to specified release heights.
+Oxygen is available on-site and is regularly required.

 The Lake Placid Wave Camp is held each fall in upstate New York.
 Lake Placid offers some of the most interesting and varied flying in the northeast: mountain wave, ridge, and local mountain thermal flying are possible at this location.